ray-dorai/transcript-cut/README.md

-# Transcriptcut - Video Editing Through Text Editing
+# Edit Video with Text

-Edit video by editing text.
  Delete words to delete video.
 Reorder words to reorder video.
-That's it.

 ## Installation